Pasteur's quadrant

 Pasteur's quadrant is a classification of scientific research projects that seek fundamental understanding of scientific problems, while also having immediate use for society.
 Louis Pasteur's research is thought to exemplify this type of method, which bridges the gap between "basic" and "applied" research.
 The term was introduced by Donald E. Stokes in his book, Pasteur's Quadrant.

-Applied and basic research
+Other quadrants

 As shown in the following table, scientific research can be classified by whether it advances human knowledge by seeking a fundamental understanding of nature, or whether it is primarily motivated by the need to solve immediate problems.

 The result is three distinct classes of research: